Mental health and well-being

 Mental Health Resource Guides

-Additionally, we have partnered with the King County Black/African Affinity Group and Dr. Gloria Ngezaho, Workforce Equity Manager with the Department of Human Resources, to develop a video that highlights emotional well-being resources available to you through King County.
+Additionally, we have partnered with the King County Black/African Affinity Group and Dr. Gloria Ngezaho, Workforce Equity Manager with the Department of Human Resources, to develop this video that highlights emotional well-being resources available to you through King County.

 - Practice mindfulness.
 Free classes are available to employees and can help reduce stress.
 When new classes are added to the schedule, we will announce this through employee communications.